meshplay/meshplay/docs/pages/guides/tutorials/kubernetes-pods.md

 ### Conclusion

 Congratulations!
-You've successfully completed the lab on exploring Kubernetes Pods using Meshery Playground.
+You've successfully completed the lab on exploring Kubernetes Pods using Meshplay Playground.
 This hands-on experience should have provided valuable insights into the deployment, management, and interaction with Pods in a Kubernetes environment.
-Continue exploring more scenarios in the Meshery Playground to enhance your skills.
+Continue exploring more scenarios in the Meshplay Playground to enhance your skills.